enpkg/enpkg_full/README.md

 sh tests/00_test_all.sh
 ```

-This will download a small dataset (https://zenodo.org/records/10018590/) and run the full workflow on it.
-It should take less than 10 minutes to complete.
+On the previous test dataset, this should take about 10 minutes to run.